Lab Equipment

 [Mandatory] Reference Endpoint Device

-[Mandatory for Enterprise] Video Capture Device for Screen Recording
+[Mandatory for Advanced Testing] Screen Capture Device

-Using a video capture device for recording simload screen videos is a mandatory element in the context of benchmarking perceived remote user experience.
+Using a video capture device for recording Simload screen videos is a mandatory element in the context of benchmarking perceived remote user experience.
 Here is a list of compatible video capture devices:

 • Epiphan AV.io 4K (www.epiphan.com)